 University Counseling Services provides assistance to AUS students who are physically challenged.
 Students who need further information should visit University Counseling Services at the rear of the University Health Center or email ucs@aus.edu.
-Please also refer to the Academic Support Center section.
+Please also refer to the Academic Support Center section of this catalog.